exa303/lfcs/swap.md

 # Swap

+## Swap partition

+The basic steps to take :

+    Turn off the existing swap space.

+    Create a new swap partition of the desired size.

+    Reread the partition table.

+    Configure the partition as swap space.

+    Add the new partition/etc/fstab.

+    Turn on swap.

+A reboot should not be necessary.

 ## Swapfile
 * `swapon` - check location size and priority of a swapfile.
-If nothing showsup swap is disabled.
+If nothing shows up swap, it is disabled.
 * `swapoff /<location of a swapfile>` -turn off swap space.

 **Create swap file**